 Working with 3D modeling tools and image-editing tools, we use data such as site photographs, maps, and elevations to make a basic 3D mesh with correct proportions and scale.
 In some cases, our task is to create generic structures that are appropriate for the virtual site or context in which the model will reside.
 In other cases, our task is to replicate real-world structures using photographs of the actual given buildings, sometimes even as the model textures.

 After constructing the 3D mesh of the building, we add internal walls and the floor and then cut out openings for doors and windows.
 At this point we can overlay reference imagery on the 3D model, making any necessary adjustments to refine this base model.
 When the base model is finished, we create final geometry details such as balconies, stairs, down pipes, and gutters.

 Adding MetaVR model format features

-MetaVR VRSG supports several features in MetaVR's 3D file format.
+MetaVR VRSG supports several features in MetaVR's 3D model format.
 These features enhance the model's realism in a real-time context, for example: